CityTropes/Arduino_basics/README.md

 11. IR_Receiver_Module (and remote control): program that checks if IR-signal is received.
 If so, sends the name of the corresponding button press to the Serial Monitor.
 Uses header file for key bindings.

 12. LCD_Display: program that prints "CityTropes counter: " on first line and a counter (per second) on the second line of a connected display.
+Circuit and code also make use of a connected potentiometer (10k) to adjust the LCD display's brightness.